cond — Compute matrix condition numbers in MATLAB and RunMat.

-k = cond(A) returns the condition number of matrix A, measuring how sensitive solutions to linear systems are to small perturbations in A or in the right-hand side.
-By default, cond computes the 2-norm condition number using the ratio of the largest to smallest singular values.
+k = cond(A) returns the condition number of matrix A, measuring sensitivity of linear-system solutions to perturbations.
+By default, it computes the 2-norm condition number from singular-value extrema, following MATLAB semantics.

 • cond(A) and cond(A, 2) use the singular values of A, so rectangular matrices are supported.